nickjj/runninginproduction.com/_posts/podcast/2019-11-25-3-learn-elixir-and-phoenix-by-building-things-over-at-alchemist-camp.md

 - 30:20 -- It held up after many people slammed his site using various benchmark tools
 - 31:28 -- One bottleneck was compiling Markdown into HTML on each page load
 - 33:09 -- Amazon SES is being used to send transactional emails out
-- 34:21 -- Marketing emails are done with MailChimp but that's being moved to ConvertKit
+- 34:21 -- Marketing emails are done with Mailchimp but that's being moved to ConvertKit
 - 36:25 -- Using Stripe to handle subscription payments, and PayPal is done manually
 - 37:45 -- Barrier of entry for handling payments is going up with things like SCA
 - 38:53 -- Logging is old school, just hop on the server and check out the log files